WitheredTwilight/WitheredTwilight/README.md

 <p align="center"> I really care about my loveones so please, behave yourself whenever I'm around with them.
 (I'm an observant person and I can read people based from the experiences I've been with.) </p>

 <p align="center"> Anyway, I'm very nice! (❁´◡`❁) Feel free to approach at anytime but, I might be AFK at all times, so feel free to C+H and/or W2I !! </p>
+<p align="center"> Also you might catch me speaking "$" or "5" Well, my "letter s" is BROKEN ATM.
+(This is why I often get called as the "money talk." ! </p>
 <p align="center"> [Might update soon, repository or another strawpage] </p>

 <p align="center"> FAVS. </p>